by Bro. Moon Cheong

 by Pastor John Khng

 From this humble beginning to reach out the neighbourhood, the band of believers grew and established the Faith Independent Baptist Church in 1983.
-Pastor Khng and his family went for theological training at Bob Jones University, Greenville, South Carolina, USA from 1984 to 1987 in preparation for the church ministry.
+Bro.
+John Khng and his family went for theological training at Bob Jones University, Greenville, South Carolina, USA from 1984 to 1987 in preparation for the church ministry.
 Upon his return, he was elected to assume the pastorate at Faith Independent Baptist Church.

 Pastor Khng went back to Bob Jones University with his family in July of 1990, to finish his Master in Pastoral Studies which was disrupted because of the need to come back half-way through his studies in 1987.
 With his studies completed in 1992, the family returned to plant another new church in Singapore.